maflot/ReadTheDocsDiceplot/docs/source/index.rst

 ~~~~~~~~~~~~~~~~~~~

 - **Visualize Complex Data:** Easily create plots for datasets with multiple categorical variables.
-- **Dice Plot:** Create dice plots for datasets with more than two categorical variables.
+- **DicePlot:** Create DicePlots for datasets with more than two categorical variables.
-- **Dominoplot:** Visualize gene expression data for different cell types and contrasts.
+- **DominoPlot:** Visualize gene expression data for different cell types and contrasts.
 - **R and python**: Implementations in both R and python to ensure easy access and application.
 - **Customization:** Customize plots with titles, labels, and themes.
 - **Integration with ggplot2:** Leverages the power of ``ggplot2`` for advanced plotting capabilities.